 3. Get a friend or family member to go vegan with you.
 Having the support of someone else who is transitioning is helpful for keeping you on track, and motivated.

 4. Make new vegan friends.
 Comment and ask questions in the comment section below my Youtube videos, join an in-person meetup group, hang out in online forums, and go to vegan workshops or cooking classes.

 5. Get professional guidance.
-Since going vegan myself, I’ve been intensely passionate about this way of living and eating, and I’ve had the honor of helping hundreds make the transition as well.
+Since going plant-based myself, I’ve been intensely passionate about this way of living and eating, and I’ve had the honor of helping hundreds make the transition as well.

 Baby Kale Salad

 - 5-6 handfuls of baby kale and/or other greens spinach, romaine, mixed greens, arugula